LukeMcGurdy/lukemcgurdy.github.io/_posts/2016-02-01-Basic-Grunt_setup.md

 All of what follows assumes a Windows 10 environment.
 To get Grunt up and running you need to do the following:

 1. Install Git for Windows
-2. Install Ruby
+2. Install Ruby for Windows
-3. Install node.js & npm (node package manager)
+3. Install node.js & npm
 4. Install Grunt cli
+(Steps 1 to 4 should only be required once.
+After that you will )
-4. Create your project folder
+5. Create your project folder
-4. Create a file called package.json
+6. Create and configure a file called package.json
-5. Create a file called Gruntfile.js
+7. Create and configure a file called Gruntfile.js
-6. Run Grunt
+8. Run Grunt

-For more information see [here](http://blog.teamtreehouse.com/getting-started-with-grunt) for official docs.
+For more information see [here](http://gruntjs.com/getting-started) for official docs.
-My own working examples can be found [here](https://github.com/LukeMcGurdy/Basic-Grunt-Setup).
+My own working examples mentioned in this tutorial can be found [here](https://github.com/LukeMcGurdy/Basic-Grunt-Setup).

 ## In more detail
 1. Install Git for Windows

-    [Git for Windows] (https://git-scm.com/download/win) (AKA Git Bash) will allow you to install modules and run Grunt.
-I run Git Bash through [ConEmu] (https://conemu.github.io/) which is a console that allows you to run just about any shell.
-It has quite a few nice features like support for themes, customizable fonts, and the ability to run all your multiple shells in one window.
+    [Git for Windows](https://git-scm.com/download/win) (AKA Git Bash) will allow you to install modules and run Grunt.
+I've gotten a little fancy and I run Git Bash (and other shells) through [ConEmu](https://conemu.github.io/)>.
+It has a number of nice features like support for themes, customizable fonts, and the ability to run multiple shells in one window that I think make it worth your while taking the time to set up.
+It's not in any way necessary to get Grunt up and running though.
+You wont need this again until step 4.

+    If you are not comfortable using the command line (and many of us aren't, myself included) then [here](http://leveluptuts.com/tutorials/command-line-basics) is a quick tutorial on the basics.

 2. Install Ruby

-    Vist the [Ruby Installer download page](http://rubyinstaller.org/downloads/) and install the appropriate version.
+    Visit the [Ruby Installer download page](http://rubyinstaller.org/downloads/) and install the appropriate version.
 Presumably this will be the latest stable 32-bit release (v2.3.0 at the time of writing).
-Because the 64-bit version is still relatively new on Windows and possibly not fully Stable I'd give it a miss.
+I stand to be corrected but the 64-bit version is still relatively new on Windows and possibly not fully stable.

-3. Install node.js & npm
+3. Install node.js & npm (node package manager)

-    Visit the [node.js site](https://nodejs.org/en/) and and install the "Mature and Dependable version" which was v4.2.2 LTS at time of writing.
-The good news is that you have also installed npm - which is what you use to install the modules that Grunt will run for you.
+    Visit the [node.js site](https://nodejs.org/en/) and install the "Mature and Dependable version" which was v4.2.2 LTS at time of writing.
+This is the environment that Grunt will run in.
+The good news is that you have also installed npm - which is what you will use to install the plugins that Grunt runs to make your life that bit easier.

 4. Install Grunt CLI

-    Using Git Bash run the following from anywhere on Windows
+    OK, now the correct environment has been installed and you are ready to install Grunt.
+Open up Git Bash (you don't have to be in a particular directory) and run the following command.

    `npm install -g grunt-cli`

-    What this command does is install the Grunt command line interface (cli) globally (hence the -g).
-Meaning that Grunt can now be run from wherever you want.
-You run this just the once from .
+    What this does is install the Grunt command line interface (cli) globally (hence the -g) and this allows you to run multiple versions of Grunt on your machine.
+You run the above command just the once and then forget about it.
+From here on in you will be set up and run Grunt on a per project basis

-    If you are not comfortable using the command line (and many of us aren't - myself included) then [here](http://leveluptuts.com/tutorials/command-line-basics) is a quick tutorial on the basics.

 5. Create your project folder